yguitton/training-material/topics/statistics/tutorials/flexynesis_classification/tutorial.md

 - **Copy Number Alterations (CNA)**: Detects genomic regions that have been duplicated or deleted compared to the normal genome.
 Cancer cells often have chromosomal instabilities leading to gene amplifications (gains) or deletions (losses), which can drive tumor development and progression.

-- **Clinical data (CLIN)**: Contains patient metadata including demographics, treatment history, tumor characteristics, and importantly for this tutorial, the breast cancer molecular subtypes (such as Luminal A, Luminal B, HER2-enriched, and Basal-like subtypes based on the CLAUDIN_SUBTYPE classification).
+- **Clinical data (CLIN)**: Contains patient metadata including demographics, treatment history, tumor characteristics, and importantly for this tutorial, the breast cancer molecular subtypes (such as Luminal A, Luminal B, HER2-enriched, and Basal-like) subtypes based on the expression patterns of key biomarkers including claudin proteins, which are important for cell adhesion and tumor behavior.

 These three data modalities provide complementary views of the same tumor samples - the clinical data provides the biological context and classification labels, while the molecular data (GEX and CNA) capture the underlying genomic alterations that drive these clinical phenotypes.